dragonvedb/deltalore/content/Jevil.md

-IN DELTARUNE Jevil is the secret boss of Ch1 and a <a onclick="loadFile('Shadow Crystal.md')">Shadow Crystal</a> holder.
+**IN DELTARUNE**, Jevil is the secret boss of Ch1 and a <a onclick="loadFile('Shadow Crystal.md')">Shadow Crystal</a> holder.

-He used to be a jester in the royal court, until he met an unknown person, who revealed to him that the world is one giant game.
+He used to be a jester in the royal court, until he met someone, who revealed to him that his world is simply a game.
 After he started talking about it, the Four Kings ordered <a onclick="loadFile('Seam.md')">Seam</a> to seal Jevil in the castle's basement.

 Despite this, Jevil believes himself to be all-powerful and the only free person in the world.